SergioAlias/fungi-ITS-TEF1/README.md

-Analyses for an upcoming paper
+Analyses for the upcoming paper "Metataxonomic study of the mycobiota in cereal grains: TEF1 as an alternative to ITS for enhanced *Fusarium* classification"